⬇️ Prefer to listen instead? ⬇️

 Step-by-Step Guide:

-4. Inject through the center of the port, not edges to avoid tearing.
+Insert the syringe through the center of the port; avoid edges to prevent tearing.

 Use 16G or 18G needles for best results—not so thin they bend, not so thick they damage the port.